fenok/react-router-typesafe-routes/README.md

 -   `getUntypedParams()`, `getUntypedSearchParams()`, and `getUntypedState()` for retrieving untyped params from React Router primitives.
 Typed params are omitted.
 Note that the hash is always typed.
 -   `getPlainParams()` and `getPlainSearchParams()` for building React Router primitives from typed params.
 Note how hash and state don't need these functions because `buildHash()` and `buildState()` can be used instead.
 -   `types`, which contains type objects and hash values of the route.
 Can be used for sharing types with other routes, though normally you should use the [`types()`](#types) helper instead.
--   `$`, which contains the original child routes.
-These routes are unaffected by the parent route.
+-   `$`, which contains child routes that lack the parent path pattern and the corresponding type objects.
 -   Any number of child routes starting with an uppercase letter.

 ### Built-in types